 A few times a year, I receive an email from someone who has read one or more of my writing articles.
-This person is just getting started with her writing, and she’s suddenly realized that writing that story isn’t quite as simple as she thought.
+This person is just getting started with her writing, and she suddenly realizes that writing that story isn’t quite as easy as she thought.

 All those professional writers she loves have created stories that seem so simple on the surface but are not so simple when the new writer starts to see all the elements of craft involved and how each must do certain things perfectly so that the story can be told correctly.

 Writing dialogue, creating plot, constructing sentences and paragraphs that pull the reader in and doesn’t confuse him, breathing life into characters, and all the other elements of telling a good story become so overwhelming a task that the new writer panics and sends me a call for help asking how she can become a stronger writer.